 - Your area(s) of study (i.e. composition, oboe, violin)

-- The degree you're seeking (i.e. bachelor's, master's, professional studies)
+- The degree you're seeking (i.e. bachelor's, master's, artist diploma)

 - Your answer to the following question: What would a successful career in music look like to you?

 How to Record Your Video:

 In the application, navigate to “Video Introduction.”
 The video is recorded directly in the application system, and you may re-record your video as many times as needed.
 More detailed instructions are available within the application.
 We recommend allowing yourself ample time to test and complete your recording.
 You will need a computer with video and audio capabilities and access to the supported browsers (Chrome or Firefox) or an Android phone.
 The video introduction is not currently supported on iPhones or iPads.

 Both official and unofficial transcripts are acceptable during the application process and must be submitted by January 15.
 They may be uploaded to the application or submitted through the application status page.
 Transcripts may also be sent via postal mail to:

 Cleveland Institute of Music